JiayingLiJenny/Kaggle/Customers_Segment/README.md

 - How to analyze PCA dimensions and construct a new feature space.
 - How to optimally cluster a set of data to find hidden patterns in a dataset.
 - How to assess information given by cluster data and use it in a meaningful way.

-## Description
-A wholesale distributor recently tested a change to their delivery method for some customers, by moving from a morning delivery service five days a week to a cheaper evening delivery service three days a week.
-Initial testing did not discover any significant unsatisfactory results, so they implemented the cheaper option for all customers.
-Almost immediately, the distributor began getting complaints about the delivery service change and customers were canceling deliveries, losing the distributor more money than what was being saved.
-You've been hired by the wholesale distributor to find what types of customers they have to help them make better, more informed business decisions in the future.
-Your task is to use unsupervised learning techniques to see if any similarities exist between customers, and how to best segment customers into distinct categories.

 ## Software and Libraries